 As the service executes the rules in this group first, the only conditions available are those that test the request and the only actions are those that can be enforced on the request.
 The rules in Group A cannot depend on the content returned from the web destination.
-This is because for this group of rules the Web Security Service must check the policy before the request reaches the content server.
+This is because for this group of rules the WSS must check the policy before the request reaches the content server.

 If traffic matches a Group A rule, the request never reaches the server.
 Keep this in mind as you develop policy.
 For example, you might prefer to put rules in Group A when possible for security reasons.

 If no rule in Group A triggers a policy action, the WSS checks rules in Group B. As such, while Group A cannot depend on returned content, Group B might.
 Rules in Group B can execute on traffic before it reaches the web destination, such as a blocked IP address or content filter category.
 However, if any rules contain actions that must execute on returned content, they are placed in Group B. This includes actions such as policy based on file type, an Allow verdict with web use coaching, and Block verdicts with password override.

 There are hard-coded rule rows that cannot be deleted.
 They are designated as G1, G2, G3, and G4.
 Primarily, these rules are in place to enforce pre-defined, default policies.
 Where applicable for the rule, the columns contain links.
 Click the link to display an editor dialog from which you can specify or select policy objects that apply to everyone (unless they are allowed or blocked by other custom policy).

 - G1—Designated row for permanently blocked categories, such as Child Pornography.